 Computer Configuration -> Administrative Templates -> System -> Group Policy

 3. Now your Local Group Policy Editor window should resume the one shown above, so on the right-hand side, you have to look for the Configure Logon Script Delay setting which is Not Configured by default.
-Double click on this setting to get this:
+Double-click on this setting to get this:

 4. Moving on, in the above window, select Enabled the in the Options section you can specify the minutes Group Policy should wait the logon scripts to run after the user has been logged in.

-As is clear from the policy explanation that if you select Disabled or Not Configured or Enabled and specify 0 minutes in the Options there, the logon scripts will run with immediate effect.After making your selection, click Apply followed by OK.
+As is clear from the policy explains that if you select Disabled or Not Configured or Enabled and specify 0 minutes in the Options there, the logon scripts will run with immediate effect.After making your selection, click Apply followed by OK.